shehab-as/LeetCodeCPP/README.md

-# LeetCode
+# LeetCodeCPP

-Compiled list of LeetCode solutions in C++11.

-#### This repo serves as a collection of LeetCode solutions and a compiled lists of questions for those prepping for upcoming interviews or those who just enjoy problem solving!
+#### This repo serves as a collection of LeetCode solutions and compiled lists of "Getting Started" questions along with written articles explaining different topics in datastructures and algorithms :rocket:

-### This repo is frequently updated with either additional solutions to new problems or improvement on existing solutions.
-Any PR is welcomed!
+### This repo is frequently updated with either the following:
+1) Additional solutions to new problems
+2) Improvement on existing solutions
+3) Links to newly written articles on DS & Alg.

+## Any PR is welcomed :computer:

-Current Stats
+Current Stats :bar_chart:

 | Difficulty | Count |
 | :--------- | ----: |